vanillabp/business-cockpit/README.md

 Additionally, there are features targeting the entire application:

 * **Security**:<br>It is based on `Spring Security` and therefore includes a lot of identity providers (Active Directory, Keycloak, etc.).
-The Business Cockpit adds an unifying umbrella of security across all components involved to show users tasks and workflows.
+The business cockpit adds an unifying umbrella of security across all components involved to show users tasks and workflows.
-  The current user logged into the Business Cockpit is also passed to workflow services so UX can be adapted according to the user's roles.
+  The current user logged into the business cockpit is also passed to workflow services so UX can be adapted according to the user's roles.
 * **Usertask and workflow lifecycle events**:<br>Those events are reported by individual workflow modules, as workflows or user tasks are created, updated, completed or cancelled.
 Reporting can be done via REST or asynchronously via Kafka which is implemented by ready-to-use adapters (Maven modules) for [VanillaBP](https://www.vanillabp.io) based workflows.
-The events reported are processed by the Business Cockpit to update the underlying database as well as notifying UI components for life-updates resulting in a state-of-the-art UX.
+The events reported are processed by the business cockpit to update the underlying database as well as notifying UI components for life-updates resulting in a state-of-the-art UX.